 Kvasir knelt down and inspected Galar’s leg.
 ‘Er, there doesn’t seem to be anything wrong with it.’

-Galar’s brother, Fjalar, jumped from behind a tree and stabbed Kvasir in the back.
+Fjalar jumped from behind the tree and stabbed Kvasir in the back.
 Then, Galar sprang up.
 He stabbed Kvasir in the chest.

 ‘Quick, get the sack.
 We don’t want to lose any of Kvasir’s precious blood.’

-Fjalar picked up a sack.
+Fjalar picked up the sack.
 ‘You hold him up.’

 They squeezed Kvasir’s corpse into the sack and began carrying him out of the forest.

 ‘You couldn’t have chosen somebody lighter?
 Carrying this corpse is doing my back in.’

 ‘Didn’t you listen when I told you the plan?
 We need Kvasir.
 We need his blood.’

 ‘We could have murdered him nearer to the workshop, though.’

 Once they had carried Kvasir’s corpse to their workshop, they drained his blood into a large container.